FAQs

 A Core Participant is an individual or organisation with a significant interest in the Inquiry’s work.
 They have specific rights, including receiving relevant disclosure and making opening or closing statements at hearings.

-How can someone become a Core Participant?
+How can someone become a core participant?

 What happens when an individual or organisation is not designated as a core participant – are they still able to participate in the Inquiry?

 Yes.
 People who are not Core Participants can still take part as witnesses or provide information.
 Members of the public may also attend hearings.
+More details will be available in due course.

 Who are witnesses?